discourse/discourse-subscriptions/README.md

 Together, Products and Plans make up Subscriptions.

-It is **important to note** that untimately, your subscriptions are managed by the Stripe payment gateway.
+It is **important to note** that ultimately, your subscriptions are managed by the Stripe payment gateway.
 Stripe will handle the billing, etc at the required intervals and notify your Discourse Plugin when something happens.
 If you were to destroy your instance of Discourse, you will need to cancel all of your subscriptions manually with Stripe.
 Thankfully, Stripe has a [portal](https://dashboard.stripe.com) where you can manage all that.

 ## How to set up your Discourse app for subscriptions.